DentalHQ names former WebMD and Merck division President, Hoss Sooudi, as new CEO

 The appointment of Mr. Sooudi follows an exhaustive recruitment process overseen by the company's founder and CEO, Brett Wells, DDS.
 Moving forward, Dr. Wells will continue to be involved with the company in the capacity of Chief Dental Officer.
 Wells will remain Chairman of the Board as Sooudi takes over the role of Chief Executive Officer.

 Also joining DentalHQ leadership as Chief Operating Officer is Kendra Hunter.
-Hunter comes to DentalHQ after leading growth and strategy various companies where she built high-performance teams across the talent management and staffing industries.
+Hunter comes to DentalHQ after leading growth and strategy at various companies where she built high-performance teams across the talent management and staffing industries.
 Hunter has extensive experience driving strategic innovation for SaaS companies along with a strong background managing product and customer success, areas where DentalHQ is currently the market leader and will continue its focus through accelerated growth.

 "With these new additions to our C-suite, DentalHQ is poised to supercharge its purpose of helping more people access affordable dental care," said Dr. Wells.
 "Throughout their careers, Hoss and Kendra have demonstrated the ability to lead and scale businesses like DentalHQ.
 They are passionate about building high-impact teams, driving strategic initiatives, and implementing a success-driven approach for long term growth of the company and the dental software industry at large.
 I am thrilled to have them join our family to help lead DentalHQ into a new era of rapid expansion and continued success."